Replace and delete data in your Tinybird Data Sources

 Delete data selectively

-To delete data that is within a condition, send a POST request to the Data Sources /delete API, providing the name of one of your Data Sources in Tinybird and a delete_condition parameter, which is an SQL expression filter.
+To delete data that's within a condition, send a POST request to the Data Sources /delete API, providing the name of one of your Data Sources in Tinybird and a delete_condition parameter, which is an SQL expression filter.

-Delete operations do not automatically cascade to downstream Materialized Views.
-You will need to perform separate delete operations on Materialized Views.
+Delete operations don't automatically cascade to downstream Materialized Views.
+You may need to perform separate delete operations on Materialized Views.

 Imagine you have a Data Source called events and you want to remove all the transactions for November 2019.
 You'd send a POST request like this: